top of page

 A quote I often share: "All hospice care involves palliative care, but not all palliative care takes place in hospice." (author unknown)

-Palliative sedation, which I prefer to refer to as Proportionate Palliative Sedation (PPS), involves administering medication to lower a patient's consciousness just enough to alleviate unbearable suffering, ensuring their comfort while maintaining their capacity to interact with their surroundings as much as possible.
+Palliative sedation involves administering medication to lower a patient's consciousness just enough to alleviate unbearable suffering.
 This is a last-resort intervention in palliative care, mainly used for patients with terminal illnesses who are experiencing severe and untreatable symptoms.

 We cannot change the diagnosis or the outcome, however we can make sure that you or someone you love has a team that will support you through this process whether it takes years, months, weeks, or days, making sure to guide all involved until that last breath is taken.
 Both palliative care and hospice care are available for anyone who is navigating decline from age or illness.
 Neither are a diagnosis, they both align with the plan of care for the diagnosis.